 Did Illinois lose out when a term limits amendment was denied a place on the fall ballot, or is all the bickering just another political time waster that ignores the biggest problem in Illinois: the voters.

 Let’s be honest.
 Voters can have term limits whenever we want them.
-We just don’t want them badly enough and prove it in election after election.

 The most amazing thing about Illinois politics is that voters have to think about their decisions.
 So little good comes from Springfield that a trip to the voting booth should mean little more than voting out whoever is in office.
 If you care about your kids, though, things are more difficult.
-Illinois parents sticking around until the bottom falls out of the state’s economy because they nurture hopes of making a life here have a big decision to make.